Inedo/inedo-docs/Content/proget/api/connectors/list.md

 ```

 ## HTTP Response Specification
-An array of `Connector1 (see [ProGetConnector.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/ProGetConnector.cs)) objects will be returned on a successful `200` response.
+An array of `Connector` (see [ProGetConnector.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/ProGetConnector.cs)) objects will be returned on a successful `200` response.
 A `403` response indicates a [missing, unknown, or unauthorized API Key](/docs/proget/api/connectors#authentication).

 ## Sample Usage Scripts